-It also sounds like an old school Nokia.
+It also sounds like an old-school Nokia.
 The phone can play the famous Nokia theme at almost ear-splitting intensity.
-The phone maker has even included the famous Snake game.
+The phone maker has even included the Snake game.

 While the phone has the Nokia brand, like other 2017 Nokia phones, it is made by a Finnish company called HMD Global which has a licence to use the name.
 HMD also makes the Nokia 8, an impressive mid-range Android phone.

 While the new phone looks a lot like the original brick phone, it isn’t identical.
 The screen is bigger.
 There’s a camera.
 It’s not much of a camera, but enough to get by.

 In place of the old proprietary pin style Nokia charger plug there’s a microUSB connection.
 You can charge this from a computer if you want.

 The software is a reasonable emulation of the original Nokia 3310 phone software.
 I don’t remember there being as much colour last time around, but memory is hazy.
 It’s not hard to use, mainly because there are so few options.